 Hoisin sauce is a fragrant, pungent sauce used frequently in Asian vegetable stir-fries, marinades, and grilled dishes.
-It is a key ingredient in many Chinese dishes and some Vietnamese food recipes.
-It is sometimes called Chinese barbecue sauce.
+It is a key ingredient in many Chinese dishes and some Vietnamese food recipes and is sometimes called Chinese barbecue sauce.

-What Is in Hoisin Sauce?
+What Is Hoisin Sauce?

-What Does Hoisin Sauce Taste Like?
+What Does It Taste Like?

 Hoisin is dark in color and thick in consistency.
 It has a very strong salty and slightly sweet flavor.
-Hoisin sauce does taste a bit like an American-style barbecue sauce, but much saltier, richer, less sweet, and has a flavor all of its own.
+Hoisin sauce does taste a bit like an American-style barbecue sauce, but much saltier, richer, less sweet, and has a flavor all its own.
 The fermented soybeans add the savory umami element that some other sauces use fish or meat to achieve.

 Because the unique taste can be overpowering, particularly if you’re new to Asian cuisine, it’s recommended that you use only a bit at a time to experiment with the flavor.
 Or, dilute the flavor by adding water or oil to the hoisin sauce before using in a recipe.

-Finding Hoisin Sauce
+Recipes With Hoisin Sauce

-Another quick substitute is to take typical American sweet barbecue sauce and add Sriracha and Chinese five spice powder.
+Another quick substitute is to take typical American sweet barbecue sauce and add sriracha and Chinese five spice powder.
 Be sure to check any substitutes to see if they include things you are eliminating from your diet such as animal products or gluten.

-Storing Hoisin Sauce
+Where to Buy Hoisin Sauce

 An unopened bottle of hoisin sauce can be stored in a cool, dark place and will be shelf-stable for a couple of years.
 Check the bottle for its "best by" date that will indicate when it will begin to degrade.
 If you have had the sauce for a while, ensure it hasn't grown any mold or developed an off odor.

 Once you open a bottle, it should be refrigerated.
 But you don't have to use it quickly as it should last for up to a year in the refrigerator, thanks to the high salt content that keeps bacteria and mold at bay.
 Signs that it's time to toss it include mold, odor, or discoloration.